Board of Trustees

-Mahmoud Amra is the Director of the Schools’ Project at Tarsheed.
+Mahmoud Amra is the Superintendent of AIA.
 He holds a Master’s degree in Physics from Leipzig University in Germany along with a Master’s degree in Education from Birzeit University in Palestine.

 He has taught Physics and Mathematics at university and school levels for many years before moving to school administration.
 Mahmoud has occupied several administrative positions, which include the Principal of the Friends School, a renowned private IB school in Palestine.
 Furthermore, he contributed to the establishment of several educational non-governmental organizations in Palestine and served as a member of their board of trustees for many years.

 His participation in many national committees the latest of which was the Committee for Professional Development of Principals in Palestine, contributed significantly to the maturation of planning, curriculum development and teacher training.